tnaake/tnaake.github.io/_posts/2020-08-30-affinity_propagation.md

 Affinity propagation scales well with the size of data points.
-Moreover, this clustering algorithm does not require symmetric similarity matrices [i.e., <img src="https://render.githubusercontent.com/render/math?math=s(i,k) \ne s(k,i)">] and to problems where the triangle equality for the similarities
-[<img src="https://render.githubusercontent.com/render/math?math=s(i,k) < s(i,k) %2B s(j,k)">]
-is not met.
+Moreover, this clustering algorithm does not require symmetric similarity matrices [i.e., <img src="https://render.githubusercontent.com/render/math?math=s(i,k) \ne s(k,i)">] and can be applied to problems where the triangle equality for the similarities [<img src="https://render.githubusercontent.com/render/math?math=s(i,k) < s(i,k) %2B s(j,k)">] is not met.